 Voting by proxy means that you appoint someone else to vote on your behalf.
-Your proxy can either vote by post or at a polling station, but:
+Your proxy can either vote by post or in person at a polling station, and can be a proxy for two people at the same election (or more if the extra people are close relatives) but:

-- they must be eligible to vote in the election they are voting on your behalf in
+- they must be eligible to vote in the election in which they'll be voting on your behalf

 You may need to vote by proxy because:

-- you are unable to go to the polling station to vote eg if you are away on holiday
+- you can't go to the polling station on election day because you are away e.g. on holiday

 - you have a physical condition that means you cannot go to the polling station on election day